-Services that are What you must pay when you get these services covered for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Inpatient stay: - Covered services received in a hospital or SNF during a non-covered inpatient stay (continued) Before you receive in-network inpatient services (except emergency and urgently needed services), your network provider must first obtain prior authorization.
-Meals Program - Post Hospitalization or Post Outpatient Day Surgery After a discharge from an inpatient stay at a hospital or outpatient day surgery, you may be eligible to have up to 8 weeks (five days per week) of fully-prepared, nutritious homedelivered meals (2 meals per day for 40 days per calendar year) to help you recover from your health conditions.
+Services that are What you must pay when you get these services covered for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Meals Program - Post Hospitalization or Post Outpatient Day Surgery After a discharge from an inpatient stay at a hospital or outpatient day surgery, you may be eligible to have up to 8 weeks (five days per week) of fully-prepared, nutritious homedelivered meals (2 meals per day for 40 days per calendar year) to help you recover from your health conditions.
 Upon your discharge, the Blue Cross Blue Shield (BCBS) care management team will coordinate your meal benefit with your health care provider to determine if it meets the criteria to receive medically tailored meals.
 (Meals must be ordered by a licensed health care provider or a BCBS care manager).
-If criteria is In-Network: There is no coinsurance or copayment for Meals Post-Hospitalization or Post-Outpatient Day Surgery.
-Out-of-Network: Not covered.
-In-Network: There is no coinsurance or copayment for Meals Post-Hospitalization or Post-Outpatient Day Surgery.
-Out-of-Network: Not covered.
-In-Network: There is no coinsurance or copayment for Meals Post-Hospitalization or Post-Outpatient Day Surgery.
-Out-of-Network: Not covered.
+If criteria is In-Network and Out-of-Network: There is no coinsurance or copayment for Meals Post-Hospitalization or Post-Outpatient Day Surgery.
+In-Network and Out-of-Network: There is no coinsurance or copayment for Meals Post-Hospitalization or Post-Outpatient Day Surgery.
+In-Network and Out-of-Network: There is no coinsurance or copayment for Meals Post-Hospitalization or Post-Outpatient Day Surgery.

 Services that are What you must pay when you get these services covered for you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Meals Program - Post Hospitalization or Post Outpatient Day Surgery (continued) met, meals are delivered to your home by a plan approved vendor at no cost.
-Medical nutrition therapy This benefit is for people In-Network: In-Network and In-Network and with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
-There is no coinsurance or copayment for members eligible for Medicare-covered medical nutrition therapy services.
+In-Network: There is no coinsurance or copayment for members eligible for Medicare-covered medical nutrition therapy services.
 Out-of-Network: You pay a \$45 copayment for each visit to a licensed dietician or nutritionist when you have renal (kidney) disease and you are temporarily outside the service area.
 Otherwise, you pay 20% of the cost for each visit to a licensed dietician or nutritionist.
-Out-of-Network: There is no coinsurance or copayment for members eligible for Medicare-covered medical nutrition therapy services.
-Out-of-Network: There is no coinsurance or copayment for members eligible for Medicare-covered medical nutrition therapy services.
+In-Network and Out-of-Network: There is no coinsurance or copayment for members eligible for Medicare-covered medical nutrition therapy services.
+In-Network and Out-of-Network: There is no coinsurance or copayment for members eligible for Medicare-covered medical nutrition therapy services.